Insights

 This disconnect marks the end of an era.
 For decades, brand guidelines were created for human designers.
 Today, they must be built for both humans and machines.
 The era of the static, human-readable-only brand guide is over.

-Welcome to Era 3: the age of AI-native brand guidelines.
+Welcome to third era: the age of AI-native brand guidelines.

 To understand where we are going, we must first understand where we have been.
 The history of brand guidelines can be divided into three distinct eras: